Catalog: DCIU (Web Registration)

 Location: ONLINE COURSE

-Credits: 3 Continuing Professional Education (CPE) graduate credits, 90 Act 48 Hours.
-Counts for Level II Cert and Master's Equivalency
+Credits: Three (3) Continuing Professional Education (CPE) graduate credits, 90 Act 48 Hours.
+May count towards Level II Certification and Master's Equivalency.

-Graduate Credit through Immaculata University for additional fee of $200.00/credit.
-Forms will be emailed if you select this option.
-Act 48 through Immaculata University with this option.
-Grad credit rates are set by the University and may be subject to change.(Non-refundable)
+Note: Graduate Credit is available for this course through Immaculata University for an additional fee of $200.00 per credit.
+Form will be emailed to you if you select this option.
+Act 48 offered through Immaculata University with this option.
+(Non-refundable-REQUIRED FORM DUE BACK 5 DAYS PRIOR TO COURSE START)

 Program: CPE Courses